-- 1. Mount the filesystem using mount -r (read-only). - 2.
+- 1. Mount the filesystem read-only using mount -r. - 2.
 Make a filesystem backup with xfsdump. - 3.
-Use mkfs to a make new filesystem on the same disk partition or logical volume. - 4.
+Use mkfs.xfs to a make new filesystem on the same disk partition or logical volume. - 4.
 Restore the files from the backup with xfsrestore.

-See Chapter 6 for information about xfsdump and xfsrestore.
+See Chapter 6, "Backup and Recovery Procedures" for information about xfsdump and xfsrestore.

-Mounting A Filesystem Without Log Recovery
+Mounting a Filesystem Without Log Recovery